 Who we are

-Pancreatic Cancer Research Fund is a national charity dedicated to supporting research to improve diagnosis and treatment of pancreatic cancer.
+Pancreatic Cancer Research Fund is the national charity dedicated exclusively to supporting research to improve diagnosis and treatment of pancreatic cancer.

 Pancreatic Cancer Research Fund has three main objectives:

 - To raise funds for research into early detection, new treatments and ultimately a cure for pancreatic cancer

 - To encourage more of the research community to get involved in pancreatic cancer research

 - To promote the need for more research funding by the major cancer research funding organisations